-Nominators do not need to be senior researchers, and we encourage nominations from people at all career levels.
+Nominators do not need to be senior researchers, and we encourage nominations from people at all career levels

-As part of the Royal Society of Chemistry, we believe we have a responsibility to promote inclusivity and accessibility in order to improve diversity.
+We believe we have a responsibility to promote inclusivity and accessibility in order to improve diversity.
 Where possible, we encourage each nominator to consider nominating candidates of all genders, races, and backgrounds.
 Please see the RSC's approach to Inclusion and Diversity.

 - Be an independent researcher, PhD students postdoctoral research associates are not eligible

 - Be actively pursuing research within the biomaterials field, and have made a significant contribution to the field